Man hospitalized following Monday afternoon shooting - NewsBreak

 Peoria NEXT celebrates 15 years

-PEORIA (Heart of Illinois ABC) - Over the past 15 years around 52 companies have called Peoria NEXT home.
+PEORIA (WEEK) - Over the past 15 years around 52 companies have called Peoria NEXT home.
 Peoria NEXT said they were launch pad for new businesses and they hoped to collaborate and help more businesses get off the ground over the next 15 years.
-The building is...
+The building is on Main St,...

 Comments / 0